DazzaJay/FS22-Australian-License-Plates/README.md

 You don't need to credit me.

 NOTE: Only ONE set of state plates can be in a map at once. you can't have multiple sets. or, at least, i've not been able to find a way.
+Also, It doesn't seem like you can make a license plate mod as a standalone mod. they seem to only work INSIDE a map file.

 # TODO: